 Maneuverability / Wheels / Handlebar

 With a 29 lb aluminum frame, the B-Lively Double is pretty goshdarn lightweight for a full-size double (most are 26-32 lbs), making it very easy to push and to lift over curbs and into your trunk.
-The only side-by-sides lighter than this are the Valco Baby strollers: the Snap Duo and the Neo Twin.
+The only side-by-sides lighter than this are the Valco Baby strollers: the Snap Duo and the all-new Slim Twin.

 It also has all-wheel suspension for a nice, smooth ride — yet, it’s important to note that even with all-wheel suspension, this stroller still works best on smooth terrain — paved sidewalks and such.
 The wheels are not air-filled — they are foam-filled.
 Pro: they’ll never go flat.
 Con: they’re not going to roll well over rougher terrain, especially when loaded down with heavier kiddos.
-No, it’s not an all-terrain situation; for that, look to the City Mini GT Double.
+No, it’s not an all-terrain situation; for that, look to the City Mini GT2 Double.

 The B-Lively Double offers a quick and simple self-standing fold — something we absolutely love.
 Simply press the round button on the side of the stroller, and then, similar to the Baby Jogger City Mini Double, pull the straps in the crease of the seat upward; and just like that, the stroller folds in half (cue to 0:12 of this one minute video to watch the process) .